dijasila/GPAW/doc/documentation/core.rst

 .. image:: builder.svg

-Normally, you will not need to create a DFT-component builder yourself.
+Normally, you will not need to create a DFT-components builder yourself.
 It will happen automatically when you create a DFT-calculation object like this:

 >>> from gpaw.new.calculation import DFTCalculation
 >>> calculation = DFTCalculation.from_parameters(atoms, params)